ScilifelabDataCentre/pathogens-portal/content/english/support_services/bioinformatics.md

 Currently, we are prioritising research projects related to COVID-19.
 [Get in touch for a free consultation](https://nbis.se/support/) and find out how we can help your project become a success.
-We are all in this together.

 ## Bioinformatics

-We are experienced bioinformaticians with multiple areas of expertise in, but not limited to, a wide variety of applications (genetic variation, expression analysis, single cell, genome assembly & annotation, phylogenomics, proteomics, metabolomics, etc), machine learning, big data, integrative analysis, and biostatistics.
+We are experienced bioinformaticians with multiple areas of expertise in, but not limited to, a wide variety of applications such as genetic variation, expression analysis, single cell, genome assembly & annotation, phylogenomics, proteomics, metabolomics, machine learning, big data, integrative analysis, and biostatistics.

 ## Systems development